oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_scale_in_delete_an_existing_shard.md

-# Scale In - Delete an existing Shard from a working Oracle Globally Distributed Database provisioned earlier with System-Managed Sharding
+# Scale In - Delete an existing Shard from a working Oracle Sharded Database provisioned earlier with System-Managed Sharding

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.